-GMAT Verbal: Check Question Types, Exam Strategies, and Sample Papers
+GMAT Verbal 2025: Check Question Types, Exam Strategies, and Sample Papers

-GMAT Verbal: Check Question Types, Exam Strategies, and Sample Papers
+GMAT Verbal 2025: Check Question Types, Exam Strategies, and Sample Papers

 Highlights:

-• GMAT Verbal section consists of 23 multiple-choice questions that must answered in 45 minutes.
+• The GMAT Verbal section consists of 23 multiple-choice questions that must be answered in 45 minutes.

 • A minimum of 2 minutes must be spent on each question of GMAT Verbal.

-• You can follow the Official Guide, Manhattan Prep Verbal, and Kaplan Books to achieve a good GMAT verbal score.
+• You can follow the Official Guide, Manhattan Prep Verbal, and Kaplan Books to achieve a good score.

-GMAT Verbal Questions is based on Reading Comprehension and Critical Reasoning topics.
-In this GMAT Verbal Reasoning section, you have to answer 23 questions within 45 minutes.
+GMAT Verbal questions are based on Reading Comprehension and Critical Reasoning topics.
+In this section, you have to answer 23 questions within 45 minutes.
 The questions test your efficiency in analyzing content by giving reasons, evaluating arguments, and expressing ideas in English.
 If you have a strong grasp of the English language and time management skills, you can easily crack this section.
-You can spend a minimum of 2 minutes to solve each question.
+You must spend a minimum of 2 minutes to solve each question.
 GMAT verbal score ranges from 60 to 90.
 This score is calculated based on how many questions are answered, the incorrect or correct answers count, and other parameters.
-You must practice verbal questions from practice papers or books like the Official Guide and Kaplan books to boost your analytical and critical thinking.
+You must practice verbal questions from practice papers or books like the Official Guide and Kaplan books to boost your analytical and critical thinking skills.

 GMAT_Verbal_topic